martinalupini/progetto-SOA/README.md

-# Advance Operating System Project - Kernel Level Reference Monitor
+# Advanced Operating Systems Project - Kernel Level Reference Monitor

 ## Getting started

 To clone the repository and also the submodule run:

 git clone --recurse-submodules https://github.com/martinalupini/progetto-SOA

+## Preliminar steps

+1. Install the module the_usctm.ko contained in the folder "Linux-sys_call_table-discoverer".
+To install it use the Makefile in that folder.
+2. Install the filesystem contained in the folder "singlefile-FS".
+Follow the directions contained in the Makefile.
+3. Install the module the_reference_monitor.ko following the directions of the Makefile of the main directory "Progetto-SOA".

+## Project specification

+The project specification can be found at the link: https://francescoquaglia.github.io/TEACHING/AOS/CURRENT/PROJECTS/project-specification-2023-2024.html

 ## Implementation